R82 (South Africa)

 The R82 is a provincial route in South Africa that connects Johannesburg with Kroonstad via Vereeniging and Sasolburg.

 It starts just south of the M1 Johannesburg Municipal Highway's interchange with the N12 Southern Bypass (Uncle Charlie's Interchange), going south, meeting the R59, R54, R42 & R28 routes at Vereeniging before crossing the Vaal River into the Free State & proceeding to Kroonstad.

-It is an alternative, but longer route to the N1 National Route between Johannesburg & Kroonstad.
+It is an alternative, but longer route to the N1 national route between Johannesburg & Kroonstad.

 Route

-The R82 is an alternative route to the N1 National Highway from Johannesburg to Kroonstad, with the N1 highway being a shorter and more direct route by about 20 kilometres.
+The R82 is an alternative route to the N1 highway from Johannesburg to Kroonstad, with the N1 highway being a shorter and more direct route by about 20 kilometres.
 Whereas the N1 has tollgates, the R82 is toll-free.